 Dr. George B. Johnson is a researcher, educator, and author.
 Born in 1942 in Virginia, he went to college in New Hampshire (Dartmouth), attended graduate school in California (Stanford), and is Professor Emeritus of Biology at Washington University in St. Louis, where he has taught freshman biology and genetics to undergraduates for over 35 years.
-Also Professor of Genetics at Washington University’s School of Medicine, Dr. Johnson is a student of population genetics and evolution, authoring more than fifty scientific journal publications.
+Also Professor of Genetics at Washington University’s School of Medicine, Dr. Johnson is a student of population genetics and evolution, authoring over forty scientific journal publications.
 His laboratory work is renowned for pioneering the study of previously undisclosed genetic variability.
 His field research has centered on alpine butterflies and flowers, much of it carried out in the Rocky Mountains of Colorado and Wyoming.
 Other ecosystems he has explored in recent years include Brazilian and Costa Rican rainforest, the Florida Everglades, the seacoast of Maine, coral reefs off Belize, the ice fields and mountains of Patagonia, and, delightfully, vineyards in Tuscany.

 Dr. Johnson has been involved in innovative efforts to incorporate interactive learning and internet experiences into our nation’s classrooms.
 He has served on a National Research Council task force to improve high school biology teaching, and as the founding director of The Living World, the education center at the St Louis Zoo, where he was responsible for development of a broad range of innovative high-tech exhibits and an array of new educational programs.